joutvhu/form-json/spring/README.md

 ## Using

-- Use data type `org.springframework.web.multipart.MultipartFile` to define files.
+- Use data type `org.springframework.web.multipart.MultipartFile` to define files in the model.

 - Using annotation `@FormJson` before the parameter.